 Similarly to any other stakeholder involved in the project lifecycle, façade engineering is one of the building components which needs coordination with other parties like architects for space planning and code compliance, or structural engineers to coordinate the loads and location of elements, or MEP engineers to arrange openings or other features required to ensure correct compliance with MEP equipment location and ventilation needs, or with sustainability in order to ensure that the energy consumption and other standards requirements are met.
 Given all of the above stakeholders involved, it is critical to communicate and coordinate effectively.
 BIM processes ensure that the coordination is effective and there is a communication exchange workflow using a common data environment, which will be the single source of truth for all the data exchanged.

-The 3D coordination of the design is enhanced as teams works collaboratively using a shared model which is checked and approved by other task teams involved so that the Façade model can be developed referencing other disciplines models.
+The 3D coordination of the design is enhanced as teams work collaboratively using a shared model which is checked and approved by other task teams involved so that the Façade model can be developed referencing other discipline’s models.
 As new iterations of the shared models are produced, a federated model is created in order to aggregate all the 3D models into a combined model and to perform a clash detection to automatically detect elements clashing with each other based on a set of rules agreed and defined.

 QUANTIFICATION-COST ANALYSIS AND PLANNING AND SEQUENCING

-BIM authoring tools are live information database.
+BIM authoring tools are live information databases.
 Information on quantities can be utilised for evaluating the embodied carbon within the proposed components.
 Different concepts can be compared to an early design stage.
-Populated BIM libraries, with suppliers’ information, can be used to evaluate overall buildings’ materials environmental aspects, rather than on component by component basis.
+Populated BIM libraries, with suppliers’ information, can be used to evaluate overall buildings’ materials and environmental aspects, rather than on component by component basis.
 BIM libraries can also be used for reducing construction waste, by evaluating which systems could be manufactured off-site within a controlled environment.

-BIM can work in parallel with market available computational project management tools.
-Such Creating Curtain Wall options during design iteration Coordination and collaboration in complex geometries tools have capabilities in allowing extraction of time variables for the construction of various building elements.
+BIM can work in parallel with market-available computational project management tools.
+Such as Creating Curtain Wall options during design iteration Coordination and collaboration in complex geometries tools have capabilities in allowing extraction of time variables for the construction of various building elements.
 This combination of time and component information can be used to improve the operations on site and to reduce the overall energy use on active sites and optimization of waste management by applying just-in-time principles.

-OPTIMISATION OR RANDOMISATION WITH GENERATIVE DESIGN
+OPTIMISATION OF RANDOMISATION WITH GENERATIVE DESIGN

 We can define generative design as a collaborative design process between people and technology.
 During this workflow, the user defines the design parameters and the hardware produces design studies (alternatives), evaluates them against quantifiable goals set by the user, improves the studies by using results from previous ones and feedback from the user, and ranks the results based on how well they achieve the user’s original objectives.